FweeGamerHD/Hollowsaint/README.md

 ## Core concept:
 > Concept

-## Race: Broodkin
+## Race: Necrosar
-> The Broodkin are the last remnants of a nearly extinct necromantic bloodline — humans whose bodies entered a grotesque but stable symbiosis with necrotic larvae.
+> The Necrosar are the last remnants of a nearly extinct necromantic bloodline — humans whose bodies entered a grotesque but stable symbiosis with necrotic larvae.
 These instinct-driven parasites sustain the host’s body, granting unnatural endurance and a slow, crawling form of regeneration.
-Outwardly human, Broodkin blend in with the living... until their biology betrays them.
+Outwardly human, Necrosar blend in with the living... until their biology betrays them.